Music for Advent and Christmas

 When the community of faith gathers, it makes a joyful noise.
 Singing is a natural thing to do at a celebration, so we always involve the whole gathered assembly in singing—often in ancient and modern hymns of faith that help us tell our story.
 It has been said that one who sings prays twice—and we are especially grateful for that when words fail us and music “moves us to a more profound Alleluia”.
 We understand the gifts of art and music to be expressions of God’s creativity among us.

-Choir
+Vocal Choir

 A choir of teens and adults is a part of our worship from late August through June.
-The choir is open to anyone who would like to sing (no auditions!) and is willing to come to an hour-long rehearsal at 8:30 on Sunday morning.
+The choir is open to anyone who would like to sing (no auditions!) and is willing to come to rehearsal at 8:30 on Sunday morning.
 There are occasional special rehearsals and the celebrated choir potlucks from time to time.
 Our choir is not only a musical organization, it is a fellowship group.The choir usually sings at least one selection in worship each Sunday.
 Members also prepare additional music for Advent and Easter celebrations.

 Instrumentalists and Soloists